Diabetes Autoantibody Panel

 This blood test checks for substances called antibodies.
 These are made by your body

 in response to insulin and other chemicals related to insulin.
-Your doctor uses this
+Your healthcare provider

-test to find out whether you have type 1 or type 2 diabetes.
-Type 1 diabetes is more
+uses this test to find out whether you have type 1 or type 2 diabetes.
+Type 1 diabetes

-common in children, teens, and young adults.
-Type 2 diabetes is the most common type
+is more common in children, teens, and young adults.
+Type 2 diabetes is the most common

 Among the antibodies tested for are: